GaneshBamalwa/Neural-Network-Project/Mnist/ReadMe.md

 # Neural Network from Scratch (Python + NumPy)

-Build + train a feedforward **neural network from first principles**—no TensorFlow/PyTorch abstractions.
+Build + train a feedforward **neural network from first principles** — no TensorFlow/PyTorch abstractions.
 I implemented forward propagation, backpropagation, and gradient descent manually to deeply understand the math and mechanics.

-> 🎯 **Why this repo?** It demonstrates low-level mastery of neural nets (derivatives, chain rule, vectorization) and clean engineering (modular code, plots, reproducibility).
+> 🎯 **Why this repo?**

----
+> It demonstrates low-level mastery of neural nets (derivatives, chain rule, vectorization) and clean engineering (modular code, plots, reproducibility).

 ## ✨ Features
 - Pure **Python + NumPy** implementation (no high-level DL frameworks)